 How co-ops prioritize repairs after a major storm

 Whenever the electricity goes out, we’ve come to expect service will be restored within a few hours at most.
-But when a major thunderstorm or tornadoes cause widespread damage, longer outages cannot be helped.
+But when major thunderstorms or tornadoes cause widespread damage, longer outages often result.
 Line crews work long, hard hours restoring service, but it’s a task that needs to be done methodically to be done safely.